-SMEC is also a participant in the Southeast Collaborative Regional Organization (SCRO) and collaborated with other SCRO members to provide training and resources to districts from throughout the southeastern part of the state and also cohosted the Special Education Symposium, a two day event focusing on student mental health in December, 2018.
-In addition to staff training, SMEC also offered workshops for parents and guardians on Vaping and Juuling, Mindfulness, Future Planning with the MASS Sibling Network, the Special Education Appeals process and Restorative Justice as well as an SAT preparation class for 15 high school students from the area.
+SMEC is a participant in the Southeast Collaborative Regional Organization (SCRO) and collaborated with other SCRO members to provide training and resources to districts from throughout the southeastern part of the state and also cohosted the Special Education Symposium, a two-day annual event focusing on student mental health in December, 2019.
+The SCRO serves as the MA Organization of Educational Collaborative's (MOEC's) regional group representing the eight Educational Collaboratives in the southeastern part of the state.

 SMEC is one of only two regional sites in Massachusetts authorized to administer the Parapro examination through the Educational Testing Service.
 Employment as a paraprofessional in Title One schools and most other public school districts in Massachusetts requires either a minimum of an Associate's Degree/Equivalent or a passing score on the Parapro assessment.
 SMEC offers both the test administration and an optional Parapro test preparation workshop.
-177 individuals took the Parapro test through SMEC during FY19 representing at least 32 school districts.
+94 individuals took the Parapro test through SMEC during FY20 prior to the shutdown caused by the Covid-19 pandemic.

 Through implementation of our objectives over the course of the year, in addition to focusing on ensuring that our programs are located in suitable facilities, we also prioritized goals addressing the strengthening of our student and adult services, quality staff retention, increasing parent engagement and public awareness of SMEC and its services, addressing internal organizational and developmental issues including improving overall communication, increasing our resource development capacity and maintaining strong leadership, governance and financial capacity.
+The unprecedented school shut down in March of 2020 shifted our priorities during the last third of the 2019-2020 school year to ensure that our students were receiving the most robust remote learning opportunities possible to prevent regression, enhance academic achievement and maintain a social connection to their peers and teaching staff.